 author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 Ten-year-old Ashish was watching a video when his three-year-old brother, Ayan, choked on a coin and turned purple.
-While his other brother, Arman, rushed to call their parents, Ashish put Ayan over his knees and slapped his back four times to dislodge the coin.
+As he called their parents, Ashish put Ayan over his knees and slapped his back four times to dislodge the coin.
 When their parents came rushing, Ayan had thrown up the coin and Ashish was patting him saying, "Good job!"
 Thanks to the first-aid classes Ashish had at school and his quick thinking, he was able to save his brother's life.

 We often underestimate the potential of our children.
 We tend to protect them from everything, instead of teaching them the mechanism to cope on their own.